sjkrieg/growhon/README.md

   -v, --verbose         print more messages for debugging
 ```

 Optional arguments can be utilized by specifying the appropriate flag followed by a space and the desired value.
+Optional arguments can be used in any order as long as they all come after the required (positional) arguments.

 ## Example 2
 A modification of Example 1 that utilizies 4 cpus (-w 4).